Barbara Charone

-Barbara Charone is a UK-based American public relations officer for musical artists and Board Member of Chelsea.
-Formerly a journalist and music critic, she wrote regularly for the Chicago Sun-Times, the NME and Rolling Stone while still a university student in the early 1970s.
+Barbara Charone is a UK-based American public relations officer for musical artists, a board member of Chelsea F.C., and a former journalist and music critic.
+She wrote regularly for the Chicago Sun-Times, the NME and Rolling Stone while still a university student in the early 1970s.
 After relocating to England in 1974, she worked as a staff writer for Sounds magazine, where she subsequently rose to the position of deputy editor.
-During the 1970s, she also contributed feature articles and reviews to publications such as Crawdaddy!, Creem and Circus.
+During the 1970s she also contributed feature articles and reviews to publications such as Crawdaddy!, Creem and Circus.

 Charone commenced her career in public relations at WEA in 1981.
 She left in 2000, having become the company's press director, to co-found the agency MBC PR.
 Her clients at MBC have included Madonna, Depeche Mode, Primal Scream, Robert Plant, Pearl Jam, Rod Stewart and Christina Aguilera.
 Charone is also the author of an authorized biography of Keith Richards, published in 1979.